-Never "cap" or cover a chimney in any way that would block air Test and maintain all fuel-burning equipment annually.
-Many local gas or oil companies and HVAC companies offer appliance inspections for a nominal fee
+Test and maintain all fuel-burning equipment annually.
+Many local gas or oil companies and HVAC companies offer appliance inspections for a nominal fee.

-Make regular visual inspections of all fuel-burning appliances.
+Make regular visual inspections of all fuel-burning appliances

-Check appliances for excessive rust and scaling.
+- Check appliances for excessive rust and scaling.
 Also check the flame on the burner and pilot lights.
 The flame should be blue.
 A yellow flame means fuel is not being burned completely and CO may be present.
 Keep the blower door on the furnace closed.
 Use vents or fans when they are available on all fuel-burning appliances.
-Make sure appliances are vented to the outside.
-Do not grill or barbecue indoors, or in garages or on screen porches Check for exhaust backflow from CO sources.
+Make sure appliances are vented to the - outside.
+Do not grill or barbecue indoors, or in garages or on creen porches Check for exhaust backflow from CO sources.
 Check the draft hood on an operating furnace for a backdraft.
-Look for cracks or furnace heat exchangers.
-Check the house or garage on the other side of shared wall.
+Look for cracks on furnace heat exchangers.

 Keep windows and doors open slightly.
 If you suspect that CO is escaping into your home, open a window or a door.
 Opening windows and doors can significantly decrease CO levels.

-this manual in its entirety, and make sure you understand what to do if your CO Alarm sounds.
+In addition, familiarize yourself with all enclosed materials.
+Read this manual in its entirety, and make sure you understand what to do if your CO Alarm sounds.